JohnTelford/GPT/docs/hype_curve.md

 Metaverse is the sum of all virtual spaces such as [Virtual Reality](https://en.wikipedia.org/w/index.php?title=Virtual_reality) and [Augmented Reality](https://en.wikipedia.org/w/index.php?title=Virtual_reality).

->Facebook, oops [Meta](https://about.facebook.com/meta/), is saying "The metaverse is the next evolution of social connection.
-Our company's vision is to help bring the metaverse to life, so we are changing our name to reflect our commitment to this future.
-The metaverse will be social 3D spaces in the metaverse will let you socialize, learn, collaborate and play in ways that go beyond what we can imagine."
+>Facebook, oops [Meta](https://about.facebook.com/meta/), was saying "The Metaverse is the next evolution of social connection.
+Our company's vision is to help bring the Metaverse to life, so we are changing our name to reflect our commitment to this future.
+The Metaverse will be social 3D spaces in the Metaverse will let you socialize, learn, collaborate and play in ways that go beyond what we can imagine."

+>Meta recently announced that Artificial Intelligence is now their prime pursuit so they can refactor it in to Metaverse and other products.

 Is that hype or what?
-I think metaverse is just starting its roller coaster Hype Curve ride starting at the *Technology Trigger* point.
-Who knows, it could make it to the *Plateau of Productivity* in some form or other.
-I doubt it though, because of the many unknown thrills and spills awaiting it on its Hype Curve roller coaster ride.
+I think Metaverse restarted its roller coaster Hype Curve ride starting at the *Technology Trigger* point again.
+Who knows, maybe their Artificial Intelligence could make it to the *Plateau of Productivity* in some form or other, followed by the Metaverse.
+I doubt it though, because of the many unknown thrills and spills awaiting it on its restarted Hype Curve roller coaster ride.

 ---